James Robert Mosse

-James Robert Mosse (1745–1801) was a British captain killed during his command at the Battle of Copenhagen during the Napoleonic Wars.
+Captain James Robert Mosse (1745 – 2 April 1801) was a Royal Navy officer killed during his command at the Battle of Copenhagen during the War of the Second Coalition.
 He was also one of the prosecution during the trials of the participants of the Nore Mutiny.

-Career
+Early life

 He was born from a long line of naval commanders.
 He was baptised at Little Missenden in Buckinghamshire, on 5 December 1745.

-At the age of 11 years at 8 months, on 6 August 1757, he took on the role of captain's servant (then a standard route into a commissioned rank) on the newly built HMS Burford, where he served until October 1758.
+At the age of 11 years and 8 months, on 6 August 1757, he took on the role of captain's servant (then a standard route into a commissioned rank) on the newly built HMS Burford, where he served until October 1758.
 In November 1758 he joined HMS Lizard as a master's mate where he remained until May 1763, serving in the Americas and West Indies.
 During this period Mosse was captured by the Americans and held prisoner for some time.